Biography

 History 332: American Women's History to 1865

-Dr. Berg Burin’s current research focuses on the history of sexual violence and exploitation in North Dakota.
+Dr. Berg Burin’s current research focuses on the history of sexual violence and exploitation in early North Dakota and the ethics of telling that history in the 21st century.
 Her ongoing book project includes chapters on topics such as rape and sexual assault, age of consent and statutory rape, seduction, and commercial sexual exploitation and explores the impact of these crimes on victims, perpetrators, families, and communities, as well as on the culture and identity of North Dakota.
 Though such crimes happen everywhere, Dr. Berg Burin is especially interested in how the unique context of North Dakota - culture, geography, politics, demographics, etc. - shaped residents' diverse experiences with and responses to sexual violence and exploitation past and present.
 She has received several grants from the UND College of Arts and Sciences to hire undergraduate research assistants to collaborate on various projects related to this research.
-Most recently, Dr. Berg Burin and two undergraduate History majors/WGS minors spent a semester building a database of over 800 unique incidents of sexual violence reported by Dakota Territory and North Dakota newspapers between 1861-1920.
+Most recently, Dr. Berg Burin has worked with three undergraduate History majors building a database of over 1000 unique incidents of sexual violence and exploitation reported by Dakota Territory and North Dakota newspapers between 1861-1920.

 In 2023, Dr. Berg Burin was awarded the UND Foundation's Outstanding Undergraduate Teaching Award.